 FAMILY LITERACY SERVICES

 ~ TLE visits daycares and elementary schools to hold interactive readings and activities

 ~ 1000’s of free books given to children and families annually

 ~ Online and in-person community family literacy events such as Gummy Bear Family Reading Club

-~ Quality online family literacy resources, activities and ideas for families to do at home
+~ Quality online family literacy resources, videos, activities and ideas for families to do at home

 FREE TUTORING SERVICES